 Company Description.
 We are a global medical device company engaged in the design, development, manufacture, marketing and servicing of laser and other light-based aesthetics systems for practitioners worldwide.
-We offer products on three platforms-CoolGlide, Xeo and Solera-for use by physicians and other qualified practitioners to allow our customers to offer safe and effective aesthetic treatments to their customers.
+We offer aesthetic systems on three platforms-Xeo, CoolGlide, and Solera- for use by physicians and other qualified practitioners to allow our customers to offer safe and effective aesthetic treatments to their customers.

-Our corporate headquarters and U.S. operations are located in Brisbane, California, where we conduct our manufacturing, warehousing, research, regulatory, sales, service, marketing and administrative activities.
-In the

-United States, we market, sell and service our products primarily through direct sales and service employees and through a distribution relationship with PSS World Medical Shared Services, Inc., a wholly-owned subsidiary of PSS World Medical, or PSS, which has over 700 sales representatives serving physician offices throughout the United States.
-In addition, we also sell certain items, like Titan hand piece refills and marketing brochures, through the Internet.
+Our corporate headquarters and U.S. operations are located in Brisbane, California, from where we conduct our manufacturing, warehousing, research and development, regulatory, sales and marketing, service, and administrative activities.
+In the United States, we market, sell and service our products primarily through direct sales and service employees and through a distribution relationship with PSS World Medical Shared Services, Inc., a wholly owned subsidiary of PSS World Medical, or PSS, which has over 700 sales representatives serving physician offices throughout the United States.
+In addition, we also sell certain items, like Titan hand piece refills and marketing brochures, through the internet.